An immigrant’s unique perspective on how Hillary got trumped by the white middle class

 So tell me again why you want me to bend over?

 - excerpted from an article written for New Zealand’s North & South magazine.
-For a copy of the complete article, email the writer at firstname.lastname@example.org
+For a copy of the complete article, email the writer at firstname.lastname@example.org.
+If you enjoyed this article, take a moment to hit the clap button once or twice, and thank you

 - Peter Winter has served on the communications teams of several electoral campaigns, presidential, senatorial, and gubernatorial.
 All but one of his candidates lost, one was thrashed.
 The exception?
 Barack Obama, in 2008.
 He is a retired media executive who happens now to be a registered Independent